Books & Music

 L. pusillus has rose, purple or white flowers and is suited to drier soils.

-Hardy perennial lupins are easy to grow from seed.
+Hardy perennial Lupines are easy to grow from seed.
 It is best to soak the seed in warm (not hot!) water for a day before sowing.

-They can be sown in pots and kept indoors in early spring and can be planted out in early autumn or spring for summer flowering.
+They can be sown in pots and kept indoors in early spring and can be planted out in early summer for summer flowering.
 If you sow the seeds outside then do this in the autumn.

 Perennials can be propagated by dividing in spring.

-If you are short of space then lupins will grow well if planted in pots and containers Ė just remember to give them good drainage and water in the evenings if the weather is hot.
+If you are short of space then Lupines will grow well if planted in pots and containers Ė just remember to give them good drainage and water in the evenings if the weather is hot.

-Russell lupins (perennials) come in a range of bright colours and reach 3ft or 90cm.
+Russell Lupines (perennials) come in a range of bright colors and reach 3 feet.

-Dwarf lupins (annuals) sometimes called pixie lupins, grow to 12 inches or 30cm
+Dwarf Lupines (annuals) sometimes called pixie Lupines, grow to 12 inches.